-Level: 10, 11, 12 Credit: 1.0 In this course previously learned skills are enhanced.
+In this course previously learned skills are enhanced.
 A thematic approach is used to integrate advanced learning in speaking, writing, reading, and listening.
 The sequential core material for this course is the same as French III.
-The pace is rigorous; the breadth and scope of the coverage is expanded.
+The pace is accelerated; the breadth and scope of the coverage is expanded.
 Material is added in order to allow more investigation of the language and culture.
 The course is conducted entirely in French; students are expected to respond to in-class discussion with thoughtfulness and linguistic sophistication.

-FRENCH IV
+FRENCH IV Course # 04140